-The Education System:
+The Education System and Accountability

 Existing since the 1860′s, Baldwin offers a great blend of gracious older homes and comfortable new construction.
 Home of Baker University, the town also provides a variety of recreational activities which range from traditional sports, lakes for fishing, library programs, a quilters’ guild, and a 9-hole sand-green golf course to several significant historical points of interest.